 Figure 1.
 SD-WAN Cluster Administered by Using Citrix Command Center

 Load-Balanced WCCP Clusters

 The WCCP protocol supports up to 32 appliances in a fault-tolerant, load balanced array called a cluster.
 In the example below, three identical appliances (same model, same software version) are cabled identically and configured identically except for their IP addresses.
 Appliances using the same service groups with the same router can become a load balanced WCCP cluster.
 When a new appliance registers itself with the router, it can join the existing pool of appliances and receive its share of traffic.
 If an appliance leaves the network (as indicated by the absence of heartbeat signals), the cluster is rebalanced so that only the remaining appliances are used.

 Figure 2.
 A load-balanced WCCP cluster with three appliances

 One appliance in the cluster is selected as the designated cache, and controls the load-balancing behavior of the appliances in the cluster.
 The designated cache is the appliance with the lowest IP address.
 Because the appliances have identical configurations, it doesn’t matter which one is the designated cache.
 If the current designated cache goes offline, a different appliance becomes the designated cache.

 The designated cache determines how the load-balanced traffic is allocated and informs the router of these decisions.
 The router shares information with all members of the cluster, so the cluster can operate even if the designated cache goes offline.

-Note: As normally configured, an SD-WAN WANOP 4000/5000 appliance appears as two WCCP caches to the router.
+Note: As normally configured, a SD-WAN 4000/5000 appliance appears as two WCCP caches to the router.